GanitLLM: Difficulty-Aware Bengali Mathematical Reasoning through Curriculum-GRPO: Limitations

 Second, several components of our pipeline rely on proxy signals and automated tools.
 For instance, we tier difficulty using Pass@k scores from an evaluator model and filter development data using strong LLMs.
 Both can potentially introduce model-specific biases (e.g., systematically mischaracterizing certain problem types) that may propagate into training decisions.

-Finally, our language-fidelity reward employs a character-percentage heuristic to approximate ``Bengali reasoning,'' which may incorrectly penalize valid outputs that mix languages, contain transliteration, or use symbols and numerals in ways correlated with pboth of which canroblem difficulty.
+Finally, our language-fidelity reward employs a character-percentage heuristic to approximate ``Bengali reasoning,'' which may incorrectly penalize valid outputs that mix languages, contain transliteration, or use symbols and numerals in ways that correlate with problem difficulty -- both of which the heuristic cannot distinguish from true code-switching.

 \textit{Despite these limitations, we believe our work offers a strong first step toward grounded, language-consistent reasoning in low-resource settings and provides a practical, extensible training framework that can be adapted and refined in future research.}